bioliv42/RecordServiceClient/java/examples-spark/README.md

 - `DataFrameExample`: a simple example demonstrate how to use DataFrame with RecordService by setting the data source.

+- `RecordCount`: a simple Spark app that is similar to the MapReduce version of `RecordCount`.

 ## How to use RecordService with Spark shell